ARM-software/abi-aa/aaelf64/aaelf64.rst

 - The initial value stored in the place is the offset to the entry sequence stub for the dynamic linker.
 It must be adjusted during initial loading by the offset of the load address of the segment from its link address.

-- Addresses stored in the place of these relocations may not be used for pointer comparison until the relocation after has been resolved.
+- Addresses stored in the place of these relocations may not be used for pointer comparison until after the relocation has been resolved.

-- Because the initial value of the place is not related to the ultimate target of a ``R_<CLS>_JUMP_SLOT`` relocation the addend A of such a REL-type relocation shall be zero rather than the initial content of the place.
+- Because the initial value of the place is not related to the ultimate target of a ``R_<CLS>_JUMP_SLOT`` relocation the addend ``A`` of such a REL-type relocation shall be zero rather than the initial content of the place.
 A platform ABI shall prescribe whether or not the ``r_addend`` field of such a RELA-type relocation is honored.
 (There may be security-related reasons not to do so).

 ``R_<CLS>_RELATIVE`` represents a relative adjustment to the place based on the load address of the object relative to its original link address.
 All symbols defined in the same segment will have the same relative adjustment.
-If S is the null symbol (ELF symbol index 0) then the adjustment is based on the segment defining the place.
+If ``S`` is the null symbol (ELF symbol index 0) then the adjustment is based on the segment defining the place.
 On systems where all segments are mapped contiguously the adjustment will be the same for each reloction, thus adjustment never needs to resolve the symbol.
 This relocation represents an optimization; it can be used to replace ``R_<CLS>_GLOB_DAT`` when the symbol resolves to the current dynamic shared object.

 ``R_<CLS>_IRELATIVE`` represents a dynamic selection of the place’s resolved value.
 The means by which this relocation is generated is platform specific, as are the conditions that must hold when resolving takes place.